Pilot phase in Germany

 The Model Regions

-A western industrial region in transformation: North Rhine–Westphalia / Ruhr district
+West Germany’s old industrial heartland: a region in economic transformation North Rhine–Westphalia / Ruhr district and Rhineland

 Schloss Bröllin e.V. © Schloss Bröllin e.V.
 Archiv

-The manor house and extensive compound of Schloss Bröllin are set in Mecklenburg-Vorpommern, not far from the German-Polish border; Szczecin (Stettin) lies 40km to the east, Berlin 130km to the south.
-In 1992, a group of creative minds and dedicated citizens founded Schloss Bröllin e.V., which has grown into an international forum for experimental theater productions.
-An artist-in-residence program offers rehearsal spaces and accommodations for productions and ensembles; the association also organizes workshops, festivals, regional exhibitions, and symposia, and works to promote the creation of visual art, regional networking efforts, cultural youth outreach, and participation in the national and international cultural scene and to preserve the historic buildings.
-Over five hundred dance, theater, and performance projects produced at Schloss Bröllin were subsequently presented on stages in the region and throughout Germany and beyond.
+The manor house and grounds of Schloss Bröllin are set in eastern Mecklenburg-Vorpommern, near the Polish border.
+Founded in 1992, Schloss Bröllin e.V. is an international forum for experimental theater productions.
+The association runs an artist-in-residence program and organizes workshops, festivals, regional exhibitions, and symposia to foster artistic production, strengthen regional networks, promote cultural education for young audiences, and contribute to the national and international cultural scenes.
 As a New Patrons anchor point, Schloss Bröllin can build on these experiences, enlarging its methodological and geographical scope and offering advice and support to projects in eastern Mecklenburg-Vorpommern and the region along the Polish-German border.

 © Kunstverein Schwerin für Mecklenburg und Vorpommern e.V